 The Banner Saga has this as a core gameplay mechanic.
 The combat is turn based, but turns are alternating between individual characters of the two opposing sides one after another.
 This means if you have twice as many fighters, they have individually half as many turns.

 A Magic A Is Magic A example.
 In the face of a horde of aliens that are both physically and technologically superior to anything Humanity has to offer, the Master Chief and the other Spartans are the only humans that are physically strong enough, technologically augmented enough, and technically skilled enough to take down thousands of alien warriors (many of whom are physically comparable to the Spartans).
 The legendary status of the Spartans is such that the military refuses to officially acknowledge their deaths, instead listing them as Missing In Action.

-A dramatic moment at the end of the campaign of Halo: Reach sees Noble Six's final moments from the perspective of his suit's helmet camera, which he had just dropped on the ground; as a company of Elites closes in, he manages to take down no less than 7 of them in an all-out brawl before he bites the dust.
+A dramatic moment at the end of the campaign of Halo: Reach sees Noble Six's final moments from the perspective of his suit's helmet camera, which he had just dropped on the ground; as a company of Elites closes in, he takes on seven of their best in an all-out brawl, killing over half before he bites the dust.

 This can happen in online multiplayer FPS games such as Call of Duty and Battlefield when small teams are outnumbered by large contingents of players from the other team.
 While objective based game modes can be easily thwarted by numerical superiority, Team Death Matches tend to play out the opposite way.
 In, for example, a 1v12 Battlefield 3 TDM, the severely outnumbered player may well take down two or more players before he/she is spotted by the other team and eliminated - at which point he/she spawns randomly somewhere else on the map.
 This results in the lone ninja gaining substantially more kills in the target rich environment than the team of regular ninjas can simply fighting one player.